 Scroll worksheet to top after data has been imported

 When using a Database Import filters, the number of rows loaded from SQL Server may vary for different filter selections.
 Use this option to always scroll to the top of the spreadsheet when new data is loaded from the database.

-Working with Excel Sheet protection
+Working with protected Excel Sheets